julelang/manual/src/common-concepts/arrays.md

 The array in the example above holds `1000` integers and each integer is setted to `100`.

 ::: info
-This method cannot useable for auto-sized arrays.
+This method cannot be used for auto-sized arrays.
 :::

 ## Access to Elements and Indexing